Borderlands (video game): Gameplay

 When in combat, the player can take damage if their shield is depleted, affecting their health.
 If they lose all their health, they must either wait to be revived by another player or attempt to kill an enemy to achieve a "second wind", or otherwise will be regenerated back at the last "New-U" station that they passed, losing a 'ratio-appropriate' percentage of their money in the process.
 Players quickly gain access to two-passenger vehicles, and can engage in vehicular combat with other enemies.
 Eventually, a system of fast transit points between the game world is available to the player; until then, players must walk or drive between areas to get around.

 The game can be played alone, but also supports two-player cooperative play through split-screen (on consoles), and up to four players playing cooperatively online or over LAN.
 The game follows the progress of the host player, rewarding the other active players for completion of quests for their characters.
 If the other players are doing the same quests in their campaign, the completed quests remain the same in their campaign as well as the host's.
 When more players are present, the game alters the statistics of the generated enemies, balancing the game due to the larger number of players.
 Players can take part in one-on-one duels anywhere in the game world, or can visit arenas in the game world to participate in free-for-all, 2-on-2 or 3-on-1 combat battles with their fellow players.
-The original title as shipped for Windows used GameSpy servers for multiplayer modes; as a result of GameSpy's shutdown in 2013, 2K Games patched the game and moved the servers to Steam, as well as providing Steam-versions of the game for those that purchased the title through retail channels.
+The original title as shipped for Windows used GameSpy servers for multiplayer modes; as a result of GameSpy's shutdown in 2013, 2K Games patched the game and moved the servers to Steam, as well as providing Steam activations of the game for those that purchased the title through retail channels.